Operation London Bridge: What to expect in the days leading up to Queen Elizabeth II's funeral

 London — The U.K. government has had a detailed plan for what happens after the death of Queen Elizabeth II prepared for many years.
 Codenamed Operation London Bridge, with a long list of sub-operations laying out plans for the individual components of the plan, it was a closely guarded secret.

-After the queen's death on Thursday, the plans were reported widely by British media.
-Below is what we can expect to see in the roughly 10 days between Queen Elizabeth II's passing and her state funeral, with the caveat that none of the plans are etched in concrete until confirmed by Buckingham Palace:
+After the queen's death on Thursday, plans were reported widely by British media.
+Below is what we may roughly expect to see in the 10 days between Queen Elizabeth II's passing and her state funeral, with the caveat that none of the plans are set in stone until confirmed by Buckingham Palace, and that may shift:

 After the queen passes away